Gender Equality Index: 99/100 for the third consecutive year!

 Grands Moulins de Paris stands out once again

-Gender Equality Index at GMP 2023
+GMP Gender Equality Index 2023

 The gender pay gap